maxbai15/Bai-Max-Portfolio/docs/classes/ap-networking/202509SecurityControls.md

 In the **technical development stage**, moved from theory into practical work by testing networks on both Mac and Ubuntu and applying cybersecurity measures.
 On Mac, began with `ifconfig` to identify my IP address.
 The result showed a valid private address (`10.x.x.x`), confirming that my device was connected to the school’s network.
 When toggling WIFI on and off, the IP disappeared and then reappeared.

 Next, tested connectivity by pinging public servers.
-Using `ping -c 4 8.8.8.8` (Google DNS) gave a fast average response time of about 7 ms. Pinging Cloudflare (`1.1.1.1`) worked as well, but slightly slower at 8 ms. To compare, pinged the school’s default gateway (`10.32.0.1`) and found it responded even faster (~0.9 ms) since it was local.
+Using `ping -c 4 8.8.8.8` (google DNS) gave a fast average response time of about 7 ms. Pinging Cloudflare (`1.1.1.1`) worked as well, but slightly slower at 8 ms. To compare, pinged the school’s default gateway (`10.32.0.1`) and found it responded even faster (0.9 ms) since it was local.
 Finally, I confirmed DNS resolution with `ping google.com`, proving that my device could translate names to IP addresses.

 On Ubuntu, I used `ip addr` to check IP addresses in both Shared (NAT) and Bridged modes.
 Shared gave me a `192.168.x.x` address, meaning the VM was hidden behind my Mac, while Bridged gave me a `10.x.x.x` address, showing the VM could act like its own device.
-This side-by-side testing taught me the trade-offs between convenience (Shared mode) and realism (Bridged mode).
+This side-by-side testing taught me the trade-offs between convenience (shared mode) and realism (bridged mode).

 I also began applying cybersecurity practices by checking for open ports with `netstat -tuln`.
 Ports like 22 (SSH) and 53 (DNS) were expected, but I also saw port 631 for printing, which wasn’t needed.
 To improve security, I enabled Ubuntu’s firewall using `sudo ufw enable` and blocked Telnet on port 23 with `sudo ufw deny 23/tcp`.